Pawan09Singh/BLOG/README.md

 ## Overview
-This repository contains the backend for a blog application that implements Role-Based Access Control (RBAC).
+This repository contains the backend and frontend for a blog application that implements Role-Based Access Control (RBAC).
 It is designed to manage user roles and permissions in a secure and efficient manner.
 The backend is built using Node.js and Express, with MongoDB for data storage and JWT for authentication.

+* Implemented a direct chat feature for users to easily report issues to the admin regarding any page.

 ## Tech Stack
 - **Node.js**: A runtime for executing JavaScript on the server-side.